allegroai/trains-jupyter-plugin/README.md

    └── notebook2.ipynb
 ```

-Selection of a specific branch is done using git checkout from the jupyter host machine.
+`notebook1.ipynb` will be pushed to the `repo1` repository, and `notebook2.ipynb` will be pushed to the `repo2` repository.

+In order to select the predefined branch into which the files will be pushed, use `git checkout` on the jupyter host machine.

-For example, switch to branch2 in repo2:
+For example, switch to `branch2` in `repo2`:
 ```
 $ cd ~/repo2
 $ git checkout branch2
 ```
-From this point onwards the jupyter notebook push will be done to "branch2"
+From this point onwards the jupyter notebook push will be done to the `branch2` branch in the `repo2` repository.

-## Installation
+## Installation <a name="installation"></a>

-You can install directly from pypi:
+Install directly from pypi:

 ```
 pip install trains-jupyter-plugin